Experimental Methods in Nanomechanics

 Growth of 2D Materials

-The field of 2D materials emerged by the successful synthesis of Graphene, and the discovery of many other layered materials reinforced this field.
+The field of 2D materials emerged from the successful synthesis of Graphene, and the discovery of many other layered materials reinforced this field.
 The fact that the properties of 2D materials depend on their size and morphology has made them an attractive material with versatile applications, including new electronic materials and flexible electronics, biomaterials, and artificial 3D layered structures.
 However, the size and morphology and thus the properties of 2D materials are strong functions of the synthesis and preparation processes.
 Thus, precise control of the growth process to achieve the targeted structure and morphology is crucial for obtaining the desired properties.
 One of the promising techniques for the growth of 2D materials is the Chemical Vapor Deposition (CVD) technique.
 However, due to its complexity and various physics involved, designing the suitable growth condition is a challenge.
 Here, we utilized numerical and computational tools to better understand the growth mechanisms and find proper growth conditions without exhaustive try-and-error experiments.
-Our results matched well with the experiments and could predict the suitable growth conditions for synthesis of various 2D materials such as MoS2, GaSe, and h-BN.
+Our results matched well with the experiments and could predict the suitable growth conditions for the synthesis of various 2D materials such as MoS2, GaSe, and h-BN.